202.00 Eligibility for Services Policy

 - Eligible - sufficient information and documentation exists to determine eligibility.
 The applicant is informed that he/she is eligible for services and planning for services continues.

 - Trial Work Experience - eligibility cannot be determined because of the severity of the person's disability.
 A written plan is developed for the services to be provided during a trial work experience to determine if the individual can benefit from ACCES-VR services.

 - Ineligible - information and documentation shows that the applicant:

 - does not have a substantial impediment to employment; or

-- unable to benefit - The applicant is incapable of benefiting form vocational rehabilitation services in terms of an employment outcome because of the severity of the disability, justified by clear and convincing evidence demonstrated by a trial work experience or extended evaluation;
+- unable to benefit - the applicant is incapable of benefiting from vocational rehabilitation services in terms of an employment outcome because of the severity of the disability, justified by clear and convincing evidence demonstrated by a trial work experience;

 - does not require services.

 - ACCES-VR must take the following actions concerning an ineligibility decision:

 - The ineligibility determination must be made only after providing an opportunity for full consultation (e.g. telephone call, written communication, meeting) with the individual, or as appropriate, with the individual's representative; and